-I was in the 6th grade when the President's Physical Fitness Tests began.
+I was in the 6th grade when we first took the President's Physical Fitness Tests.

 Dreadful old things.

-Especially the test where the teachers placed three strips of white tape on the playground and then told you, one at a time, that you had to touch each strip with one foot as fast as you could while traveling from one side to the other.
+Especially the test where the teachers placed three strips of white tape on the playground which we had to touch with our feet in a sort-of dancing side to side motion.
+Quickly.
 Sound confusing?
-Well, it was to me, a very uncoordinated, kinda pudgy 12-year old.
-What made it worse was having your classmates watch you attempt this.
+Well, it was to me, a very uncoordinated, kinda pudgy 11-year old.

-The kids before me seemed to get it and then, alas, my turn arrived.
+Then came my turn.
 The two women teachers, one with a stopwatch, said, "Go."
 And I went.
-But not with the graceful, almost dance-like steps of my classmates, but in a halting, crossing-my-feet-instead-of-side-stepping manner.
+But not with the graceful, almost dance-like steps of my classmates.
+Uh, no. My way was halting, faltering and I crossed my feet instead, a big no-no.

 Kids giggled.
 One teacher said, "Stop, stop."
 Then she showed me the right way.
 I started again and made the same old clumsy-footed mistakes.

-You know how words like those translate to a 12-year-old, don't you?
+You know how words like those translate to a 11-year-old, don't you?
 "She's just not like everyone else.
-She will always be clumsy."
+She will always be the clumsy one."

 Heh.
 (I am laughing right now, so please don't feel bad for me.)

 Well, those words (and my kid's view translation) challenged me.
-I went home that day, asked my mom for some tape, then put down three lines of it out on the sidewalk.
-And then I practiced that side-stepping, touch-the-tape thing over and over.
-And over.
+I went home that day, asked my mom for some tape, then put down three strips on the sidewalk.
+Then I practiced that side-stepping, touch-the-tape thing over and over.
 After some time, I became quite good at it.

-But of course, by then, the tests were finished.
+But of course, by then, the tests were over.
+Done.

-But way back then, I went home and practiced gymnastics, too, alone, and you know?
-That clumsy 12-year-old, several years later, became a gold medalist at her (small) high school for her floor routine.
+Well, later in high school I'd walk home and then practice gymnastics alone, again and again, and you know?
+That clumsy 11-year-old, seven years later, became a gold medalist at her (tiny) high school for her floor routine.
 People told her she was quite the graceful little thing.

 Be patient with yourself, first.
 Only then can you become truly patient with others.